 3. Credit Reporting: The statute of limitations is separate from the time a debt appears on your credit report.
 Even after the statute of limitations expires, a debt may continue to appear on your report for several years.

-Each state has its own unique set of rules when it comes to the statute of limitations on debt, and the Lone Star State, Texas, is no exception.
+Decoding the statute of limitations on debt, and the Lone Star State, Texas, is no exception.
 In this section, we'll delve into what this specific timeframe means for residents of Texas and how it impacts debt collection.

 Texas's Specific Statute of Limitations